 Being lost in the woods is definitely not fun.
 Finding food is dangerous and hard, as is finding clean drinking water.
 Finding shelter can be hard too, and so is starting a fire in wet conditions.
 Getting the attention of those around you in order to be rescued can be difficult.

-A good bug out bag should have everything you need to stay alive in the woods for a few days at the very least.
-Protein bars, a Sawyer Mini or purification tables, fire starter, emergency shelter and hunting tools are the very basic items you will need to stay alive when lost in the woods.
+A good bug-out bag should have everything you need to stay alive in the woods for a few days at the very least.
+Protein bars, a Sawyer Mini or purification tablets, a fire starter, an emergency shelter, and hunting tools are the very basic items you will need to stay alive when lost in the woods.

 #6.
 As a Flotation Device While Crossing a River